King Perryy

-Anthony Offiah (born 28 April 1997), professionally known as King Perryy, is a Nigerian afrofusion singer and songwriter.
-He gained popularity with the single "Man on Duty" featuring Timaya which was released in 2018 under Timaya's label DM Records.
+Ikechukwu Anthony Offiah (born 28 April 1997), professionally known as King Perryy, is a Nigerian afrofusion singer and songwriter.
+He rose to prominence with the single "Man on Duty" featuring Timaya which was released in 2018 under Timaya's label DM Records.He's noted for his experimentation across multiple African and global sounds.
+In 2020, his single “YKTFV (You Know The Fvcking Vibes)” featuring PsychoYP became associated with the rise of Nigerian drill music and was referenced by The Native as part of the Nigeria drill movement’s growing influence on contemporary African music culture.

 Early life

 Offiah was born on 28 April 1997 in Port Harcourt, Rivers State, Nigeria.
 He originally hails from Ezeagu, Enugu State.
 Nigeria.
 He attended primary and secondary school education in the Port Harcourt region and later received a degree in Project Management at the Federal University of Technology Owerri in Imo State.

 Career

-In 2014, King Perryy released his debut single titled "Walakolombo" with guitar by Fiokee.
-He later got introduced to Timaya.
-In 2018, King Perryy was linked to Timaya’s Dem Mama records and they released their collaboration titled "Kom Kom" with Patoranking in December 2018.

-In December 2019, he released his solo single "Work N Grind" which achieved remarkable success.
-He also released another single titled "Murder" featuring Teni which peaked at the top 10 MTV Base West Africa countdown.